mojtaba-brz/Rainbow-Trading-Pairs/README.md

 ## What is this?!

-**Rainbow-Trading-Pairs** is a Python code that uses Q-learning rainbow to trade pairs.
-It connects to MetaTrader5 and an EA on MT5 Execute Actions and sends Market States for this bot.
-The repository helps traders automate their trading process and make better decisions.
-The bot learns from its past experiences and improves its performance over time.
-The bot can execute trades and receive market states in real-time, making it a powerful tool for traders who want to stay ahead of the curve. **Rainbow-Trading-Pairs** is a valuable resource for anyone who wants to automate their trading process and improve their trading performance.
+**Rainbow-Trading-Pairs** is a program that uses a reinforcement learning algorithm called Q-learning rainbow to trade pairs of assets in the financial market.
+It connects to MetaTrader5, a platform for online trading, and an Expert Advisor (EA) on MT5 that executes the actions suggested by the program and sends back the market states.
+The program learns from its own actions and outcomes and optimizes its performance over time.
+The program can trade and receive market information in real-time, making it a useful tool for traders who want to gain an edge.

 **A diagram illustrating its functionality is presented below.**